Colville Lake, Northwest Territories: Services

 Kapami Co-op is the only food retailer and hosts the post office for the community.
 Locals either resort to hunting, purchasing food flown in or drive to Norman Wells or Fort Good Hope when winter roads are in use.

 Colville Lake School is the only school providing K-12 education needs.
 The main log building houses junior grades and portable for older students.

 The community has a basic health station staffed by a nurse with telehealth access from Norman Wells.
 Medivac transfer for patients when advance care is required either to Norman Wells (health clinic) or Yellowknife (Stanton Territorial Hospital).

 There is no local policing and only month patrol from RCMP detachment in Fort Good Hope.

 Colville Lake had no fire services and became a concern after 2014 fire and previous fires were left to burn out.
 Since then the community is staffed by a single mini pumper.

 Transportation

 Colville Lake/Tommy Kochon Aerodrome is located outside the community.
 The airport connects with Fort Good Hope and Norman Wells only.

-Within the community is Colville Lake Water Aerodrome using the lake as landing area.
-This facility is operated by local Arctic Co-operatives Limited store.
+Within the community is Colville Lake Water Aerodrome, also known as Colville Lake Seaplane Base, using the lake as landing area.
+This facility is owned and operated by Kapami Coop with the help of Arctic Co-operatives Limited.

 The old airstrip is located inside Coville Lake with old runway (10/28) still visible.
 Since closing in 2012 solar panels have been built at end of the former runway to provide alternate power supply to Colville Lake.

 Roads in Colville Lake provide local access only.
-A winter road connects with Fort Good Hope for nine months of the year.
+A winter road connects with Fort Good Hope for about 4-5 months of the year.